 CONFLICT-OF-INTEREST CODE

 The Political Reform Act (Gov. Code § 81000, et seq.) requires state and local government agencies to adopt and promulgate conflict-of-interest codes.
-The Fair Political Practices Commission has adopted a regulation (2 Cal.
-Code of Regulations § 18730) that contains the terms of a standard conflict of interest code, which can be incorporated by reference in an agency's code.
+The Fair Political Practices Commission has adopted a regulation (2 California Code of Regulations Section 18730) that contains the terms of a standard conflict of interest code, which can be incorporated by reference in an agency's code.
 After public notice and hearing, the standard code may be amended by the Fair Political Practices Commission to conform to amendments in the Political Reform Act.
 Therefore, the terms of 2 California Code of Regulations section 18730 and any amendments to it duly adopted by the Fair Political Practices Commission are hereby incorporated by reference.
-This incorporation page, Regulation § 18730, and the attached Appendix designating positions and establishing disclosure categories, shall constitute the conflict of interest code of the Tahoe Resource Conservation District (District).
+This regulation, and the attached Appendix designating positions and establishing disclosure categories, shall constitute the conflict of interest code of the Tahoe Resource Conservation District (District).

-Members of the Board of Directors shall electronically file their statements of economic interests directly with the Fair Political Practices Commission.
-All other officials and designated positions required to submit a statement of economic interests shall file their statements with the Executive Assistant as the District’s Filing Officer.
-The Executive Assistantshall make the statements available for public inspection and reproduction during regular business hours.
-(Gov. Code Sec.
-81008)
+Members of the Board of Directors must file their statement of economic interests electronically with the Fair Political Practices Commission.
+All other officials and designated positions required to submit a statement of economic interests shall file their statements with the Director of Finance and Administration as the District’s Filing Officer.
+All statements must be available for public inspection and reproduction.
+(Under Government Code Section 81008)

-APPENDIX

-CONFLICT OF INTEREST CODE

-TAHOE RESOURCE CONSERVATION DISTRICT

-PART “A”

-OFFICIALS WHO MANAGE PUBLIC INVESTMENTS

-District Officials who manage public investments, as defined by 2 Cal.
-Code of Regs. § 18700.3, are NOT subject to the District’s Code but must file disclosure statements under Government Code section 87200 et eq.
-[Regs. § 18730(b)(3)] These positions are listed here for informational purposes only.

-It has been determined there are currently no District positions that manage public investments.

 DESIGNATED POSITIONS